 If a review determines that disclosure risk is present, NORC or ERS will notify the research team and indicate which parts of the output pose disclosure risk.
 The research team and the ERS reviewer may then work together to reach agreement on output that would be approved for download from the data enclave.
 If there is a disagreement between the research team and the ERS reviewer as to whether any proposed output poses a disclosure risk, the research team may request a review by the ERS Confidentiality Officer.
 The Confidentiality Officer’s decision regarding disclosure risk will be final.

-Please submit all forms to Dawn Williams on the FoodAPS team.
+Please submit all forms to David Dudgeon on the FoodAPS team.
 The following forms are available for download:

 - ERS memorandum of understanding (MOU) or Microsoft Word